koverton/solace-monitoring-extension/README.md

 This java library provides an AppDynamics MachineAgent extension to query Solace message brokers and update an ADController.

 This extension works only with the java standalone machine agent.
+It has been tested against a Machine Agent v4.3.7.3 GA build.

 Solace is a multi-protocol Message-Oriented middleware, providing a self-contained standalone message broker server in both hardware and containerized formats.